boersmamarcel/myTestR/docs/source/index.rst

 Welcome to testdocs's documentation!
 ====================================
-the hello function will return a string, please use hello() and save the output
+the hello function will return a string, please use hello() and save the output and many more

 Contents: